carlosarraes/zinmail/readme.md

 ## How to Install

-1) Clone this repository using the command `git clone git@github.com:carlosarraes/zinmail.git`.
+1. Clone this repository using the command `git clone git@github.com:carlosarraes/zinmail.git`.
-2) Navigate into the cloned directory using `cd zinmail`.
+2. Navigate into the cloned directory using `cd zinmail`.
-3) Grant the necessary permissions to the data folder with `chmod a+rwx ./data`, as per the instructions in the Zinc Search documentation.
+3. Grant the necessary permissions to the data folder with `chmod a+rwx ./data`, as per the instructions in the Zinc Search documentation.
 This can be found in the Docker section [here](https://zincsearch-docs.zinc.dev/installation/).
-4) Return to the parent directory `using cd ..` and initiate the project using `docker compose up -d` or `docker-compose up -d`.
+4. Start the project using `docker compose up -d` or `docker-compose up -d`.

 At this point, the project is up and running.
 However, the database is empty, so we need to populate it.
 Here's how:

-- Navigate back to the data directory in the zinmail folder.
+- Navigate back to the data directory in the zinmail folder with `cd data`.
 - Now, you have two options for downloading and unpacking the email data:
-  - Manually download the emails from the Enron Corpus directly via this link.
+  - Manually download the emails from the [Enron Corpus](http://www.cs.cmu.edu/~enron/) directly via this [link](http://www.cs.cmu.edu/~enron/enron_mail_20150507.tar.gz) or from [Google Drive](https://drive.google.com/file/d/1lgiFvrjkNqDJ0BOuQlNaEEvJaOZ1X-0r/view?usp=sharing).
 Unpack this file into the zinmail/data folder (you should see a new maildir folder.
 If not, rename the unpacked folder to maildir/).
   - Or, use the provided scripts to automate the downloading process.
 You can grant permission to the script using `chmod +x download_unpack.sh` (bash/zsh) or `chmod +x download_unpack.fish` (fish).
 These scripts will download and unpack the emails for you.
+Remember that after the chmod, you need to run the script with `./download_unpack.sh` or `./download_unpack.fish`.

-After the downloading and unpacking processes are complete, you can start the indexer with ./indexer or go run . from the zinmail directory.
+After the downloading and unpacking processes are complete, you can start the indexer with `./indexer` or `go run .` from the zinmail directory.
 Please note that this process is quite resource-intensive and may utilize the full processing power of your machine for approximately 2 minutes.
 It's advisable to avoid using your computer during this time until the indexing process is complete.

 The frontend can be viewed at http://localhost:5173.